Tampa Rape Lawyer Representing Juveniles

 In cases of juvenile rape allegations, offenders are often given more leniency, especially if the alleged offender and the alleged victim are close in age (generally 3 years).
 While juveniles may engage in unwanted sexual acts with an adult, more often than not, juvenile rape crimes tend to involve two minors.

 Although two minors may engage in consensual intercourse, the older minor may be accused (and convicted) of statutory rape.
 In some cases, a juvenile may be tried as an adult (person over 18 years of age) if they engaged in sexual intercourse with a younger juvenile, even if the sexual act was consensual.
-For these reasons, it is critical that juveniles seek legal representation with a knowledgeable Tampa sex crime lawyer as soon as possible.
+For these reasons, it is critical that juveniles seek legal representation with a knowledgeable Tampa rape lawyer as soon as possible.
 An experienced attorney can investigate the circumstances surrounding the allegations, speak with witnesses and medical examiners, and structure the best possible legal defense to either reduce or completely eliminate the charges at hand.

-Penalties for Juvenile Rape Convictions in Tampa
+Penalties for Juvenile Rape Convictions

 Penalties for juvenile rape crimes in Tampa are often less severe than those for adults but can still result in jail time and hefty fines.
 The age of the alleged victim, whether physical violence or the use of a deadly weapon was involved, whether the victim was incapacitated or suffered a mental disorder, among other circumstances can all influence the penalties that may be imposed.

 However, in certain cases, the juvenile may be tried as an adult.
 If the juvenile is tried as an adult, he or she may face the same types of penalties as an adult convicted of rape.
-If the alleged victim is under the age of 12, the juvenile may face aup to life in prison, a $10,000 fine, and mandatory registration as a sex offender for life.
+If the alleged victim is under the age of 12, the juvenile may face up to life in prison, a $10,000 fine, and mandatory registration as a sex offender for life.

 Contact an Experienced Tampa Rape Lawyer Today for a FREE Consultation